jgiacomini/Tiny.RestClient/README.md

 You can easily add a listener to listen all the sent requests / responses received and all exceptions.

 Two listeners are provided by the lib :
-* A debug listener : which log all request in debug console
+* A debug listener : which logs all requests in debug console
-* A postman listener : which allow you to export all your request in postman collection
+* A postman listener : which allows you to export all your requests as a postman collection

 ### Debug Listener

-To add Debug listener you have to call AddDebug on Listeners property
+To add a Debug listener you have to call AddDebug on Listeners property
 ```cs

 client.Settings.Listeners.AddDebug();
 ```

 ### cURL Listener
-To add cURL listener you have to call AddCurl on Listeners property
+To add a cURL listener you have to call AddCurl on Listeners property

 ```cs
 client.Settings.Listeners.AddCurl();